ryanwakabayashi/Ovarian_Cancer/README.md

 * is_tma - True if the slide is a tissue microarray.
 Only available for the train set.

 Notes to look into:
-* Where should I add moving things to gpu?
+* Where should I add moving things to gpu? - Done
-* Clean up output using tqdm_notebook - should i output over each epoch?
+* Clean up output using tqdm_notebook - should i output over each epoch? - Started
 * Bring in tensorboard and logging https://pytorch.org/tutorials/beginner/introyt/trainingyt.html#the-model
-* Where will I use optuna?
+* Where will I use optuna? - Need to create modular files that take in parameters
 * Is train (in trainer.py) the correct place for it?

 Ideas to pursue: